t-regx/t-regx.github.io/docs/prepared-patterns.md

  - are declarative.
 Meaning, you only need to *declare* that you want those values to be treated as string literals.
  - fix inconsistency with `preg_quote()` returning different values since PHP 7.3

+They also add additional functionality, that currently is utterly missing in PHP:

+ - un-quoting values inside `\Q` and `\E`, which indicate quote in PHP regular expressions.
+ - flag `x` ignores whitespaces, so large expressions can be split to multiple lines. `preg_quote()` doesn't quote spaces, so user-input spaces are also going to be ignored - Prepared Patterns will however preserve them.

+This is done to relieve you from the [**brain strain**](overview.md#brain-strain).

+Basically,

+ - `preg_quote()` is procedural - you take care of everything by yourself
+ - Prepared Patterns are declarative - we take care of everything **for** you

 ## Using prepared patterns

 If you use `Pattern::prepare()` or `Pattern::inject()`, you can explicitly specify which parts of your pattern should be